 - 14. Whilst developing the draft Procurement Policy, it became evident that the delegations for procurement may require amendment to better support the intent of the Procurement Policy. - 15.
 Staff identified that there is currently a lack of clarity regarding delegations where Panel Agreements are entered into and where the overall value of these may exceed \$500,000 over time.
-Staff therefore recommend that all Panel Agreements are presented to Council for approval.
-Note that any individual contracts/statements of work within Panel Agreements must still comply with agreed delegated authority.
-E.g. greater than \$500,000 is approved by Council.

-8 Cont'd

-- 16. Staff also identified that there are currently no explicit levels of service which require capital works to go to market through RFP/RFT.
-A recommendation will go into the Long Term Plan for "90 per cent of capital goods and services procurement greater than \$500,000 put to market through RFP/RFT".
-This will allow minor capital works (largely renewals) to be completed under existing supply contracts. - 17.
-To provide surety and visibility around compliance to delegations, staff recommend that the following is reported to the Council Audit and Risk Committee on a quarterly basis: - contracts greater than \$50,000 which have not gone to market and the reasons for this - quarterly expenditure against each supplier within each Panel.
+Staff therefore recommend that all Panel Agreements are presented to the Council for approval.
+Note that any individual contracts/statements of work within Panel Agreements must still comply with agreed delegated authority, e.g. > \$500,000 is approved by the Council. - 16.
+Staff also identified that there are currently no explicit levels of service which require capital works to go to market through RFP/RFT.
+Staff recommend that this is set at \$500,000 which will allow minor capital works (largely renewals) to be completed under existing supply contracts. - 17.
+To provide surety and visibility around compliance to delegations, staff recommend that the following is reported to the Council Corporate and Financial Committee on a quarterly basis: - Operational goods and services contracts > \$50,000 which have not gone to market and the reasons for this - Capital works contracts > \$500,000 which have not gone to market and the reasons for this - Quarterly expenditure against each supplier within each Panel. - 18.
+To provide surety that staff are providing fair and equitable opportunity to suppliers and that staff are getting best value for money, it is recommended that the following guidelines will be implemented and/or reinforced: - Where the purchase is < \$1,000 and there is a suitable preferred supplier in place, staff must use this/these suppliers.
+Where there is no supplier in place, staff should use discretion in accordance with the Procurement Policy. - Where the purchase is \$1,000 to \$5,000 and there is no suitable preferred supplier, staff will obtain three verbal quotes which will be recorded. - Where the purchase is \$5,000 to \$49,999, staff will obtain at least three written quotes.